Riddik1993/DB-and-static-copy-from-remote/README.md

 1. pip install -r requirements.txt
 2. be sure you can connect to your remote server using file with key (/.ssh/id_dsa), not password
-3. specify params in config.conf
+3. specify envs listed in config.conf
+4. be sure your user has rights to write to REMOTE_DBCOPY_PATH (postgres user will be added automatically)
-4. run make_db_media_copy.py
+5. run make_db_media_copy.py